anna-ce/LHASAadvanced/README.md

 npm install

 ## Set  Env
-Edit the env.template file and source it
+Edit the envs.docker.sh.tmpl file, save it as envs.docker.sh and source it

 ## Local Docker
 Install docker and start VM